 Why Shield AI: Designing for Solutions

-Meet Mark White, Lead Electrical Engineer
+A conversation with Mark White, Lead Electrical Engineer.

 Why is Shield AI the best place for an electrical engineer to be?